-To receive funds, students must agree to provide the Sevilleta LTER Information Manager with all data collected.
+To receive funds, students must agree to provide the Sevilleta LTER Program Manager with all data collected.
 Appropriate data documentation (metadata) based on LTER metadata standards is also requested.
-Please indicate your willingness to provide your Sevilleta data to our Information Manager in your application.
+Please indicate your willingness to provide your Sevilleta data to our Program Manager in your application.
 If accepted, you and your advisor may be asked to sign a form agreeing to provide your data to the Sevilleta LTER.

 For those who have received funding in the past, please describe in a paragraph or two the results of your prior support.
 Students are eligible for no more than two summer fellowships during their degree program.

 Please remember to address all of the above requirements in your application.